Ha-r-sh/Face-Detection-App/README.md

-Objective - To create a face detection web app using computer vision and have Continuous improvement and continuous delivery of the app using Devops.
+Objective - To create a face detection web app using computer vision and have continuous improvement and continuous delivery of the app using Devops.

 Technology used : Reactjs, Nodejs, MongoDB, Clarifai CV API, GitHub, Heroku.